jdiamond/Nustache/README.txt

 Nustache - Logic-less templates for .NET

+**NEW NOTICE**:
+Hello, as you may have noticed this repository has been silent for awhile.
+I worked on it awhile ago when I had a problem but didn't contribute any more.

+I'm planning to commit some time to looking at outstanding pull-requests and issues and try get the project moving again.
+With that in mind feel free to open issues and contribute pull requests.
+- Romanx

 *NOTICE*:

 I haven't used Nustache in a while and don't have enough bandwidth to responsibly maintain it.